How much do Nutritionists make?

 Career Demand for Dietetic Technicians, Registered and Nutrition and Dietetics Technicians, Registered

-The BLS projects a 7 percent increase in the number of jobs for DTRs/NDTRs between 2020 and 2030, rising from 26,800 employees to 28,800 employees during this time.
+The BLS projects a 7% increase in the number of jobs for DTRs/NDTRs between 2020 and 2030, rising from 26,800 employees to 28,800 employees during this time.
 According to the BLS, this occupation will experience about 2,200 annual job openings during this ten-year period due to a combination of new job growth, retirements, and natural job turnover.

 Top-Paying Industries for Dietetic Technicians, Registered and Nutrition and Dietetics Technicians, Registered